Play Music, Express Yourself, Be Happy!

 The cleaning tool known as a saxophone pad saver has three sizes.
 One for the body of the instrument, one for the neck (saxophone neck cleaner) and one for the mouthpiece.
 After using the pull through, I like to put the Pad Saver into the saxophone, leaving it for approx. 5 mins to absorb any remaining moisture.
 While the pad saver is working its magic, you can use the saxophone neck cleaner to remove any condensation from the neck, and clean the mouthpiece.
 Once this is done, remember to remove the pad saver from the body of the instrument, to remove the source of moisture.

-How to Clean a Mouthpiece for Saxophone
+How to Clean a Saxophone Mouthpiece

 Regular cleaning of the mouthpiece is advised to avoid a build up of hard deposits which can be hard to remove without scratching your mouthpiece, and can change the sound your instrument makes.
 Always use COLD water to clean a mouthpiece for saxophone, especially if it is made from ebonite or hard rubber.
 Hot water can discolour the mouthpiece or change the texture of the surface.